brody192/locomotive/README.md

     - Auto-filled to the current environment ID.

-    Make sure to deploy locomotive into the same environment as the services you want to monitor.
+    Make sure to deploy Locomotive into the same environment as the services you want to monitor.

     [Railway Best Practices](https://docs.railway.com/overview/best-practices#deploying-related-services-into-the-same-project)